Supasheet.

 Editing and Deleting

 Authors can edit and delete their own comments.
-Admins can be granted the same via standard table permissions — but typically comments are immutable history, so most teams leave the defaults as-is.
+Admins can be granted the same by extending the default RLS policies with a role-based override (e.g. pg_has_role(current_user, 'x-admin', 'member')) — but typically comments are immutable history, so most teams leave the defaults as-is.

 Combining with Notifications